stoermelder/vcvrack-packone/docs/Transit.md

 ## +T expander

 TRANSIT provides 12 snapshot-slots and supports extending this number with +T expanders: The expander must be placed on the right side of TRANSIT.
-Up to seven instances of +T can be added to one instance of TRANSIT, providing 12 * 8 = 96 snapshot-slots in total.
+Up to fiveteen instances of +T can be added to one instance of TRANSIT, providing 12 * 16 = 192 snapshot-slots in total.
 Once placed next to TRANSIT the expander works and behaves the same way TRANSIT does and the setup is done analogously. +T itself provides no further options.

 ![+T expander](./Transit-t.gif)